bollinmore/tclib/README.md

 # TCLib crawler

-This app is used to fetch books status with specified account of Taiwan Taichung Library, you can get:
+This app is used to fetch books status with specified account of Taiwan Taichung Library, you can get books below:
 - Borrow
 - Request
 - Available
+- Remaining slot to reserve books

 **Structure**
 /app/